 A sign that “projects” from the building façade or storefront is called a blade.
 They are one of the oldest types of signs, dating back to the 14th century.
 Blade signs became very popular (and elaborate) in the 1930’s as cities drew more traffic to shopping and theater districts.
-They are still popular today because they hang perpendicular to the building and attract attention from the street and sidewalk.
+They are still popular in Minneapolis and surrounding cities today because they hang perpendicular to the building and attract attention from the street and sidewalk.

 Dimensional designs work well in this application to attract attention and provide a special sense of style.
 Be sure to talk to the city about sign regulations for your neighborhood, and keep your landlord posted on any plans you have to add a sign to the property.